teyc/debug.coreclr.docker/README.md

 ## 4 attaching to a process for debugging

-Our development image is built with `vsdbg` installed on `/vsdbg/vsdbg`.
-This is remote debugging host inside the docker container, and when launched will attach to a process id.  `vsdbg` communicates with the debugging client (our IDE) via stdin and stdout.
-This can be accomplished relatively easily in our development environment via
+Our development image is built with `vsdbg` pre-installed.
+This is a remote debugging host inside the docker container, and when launched will attach itself to a given process id.  `vsdbg` communicates with the debugging client (our IDE) via stdin and stdout and can be accomplished relatively easily in our development environment via

     # called by vscode.
 Doesn't work on the command line
     docker exec -i MYPROJECT /vsdbg/vsdbg